4 things the Samsung Galaxy Note 8 can do the Galaxy S8 can't

-Beyond a slightly larger display and a somewhat boxier design, the Note 8 has kept a few features to itself when compared to the Galaxy S8 ($649.88 at Amazon Marketplace) and S8 Plus.
+Beyond a slightly larger display and a somewhat boxier design, the Note 8 has kept a few features to itself when compared to the Galaxy S8 and S8 Plus.

 Write on the screen